 Conference Talks

-• RailsConf 2022 - Reflecting on Active Record Associations
+• Reflecting on Active Record Associations

 Active Record associations seem magical—add a has_many here, a belongs_to there, and suddenly your models are loaded with behavior.
 Could it be magic, or is it plain old Ruby with some thoughtful design and a bit of metaprogramming?
 In this talk we'll study Active Record associations by writing our own belongs_to and has_many macros.
 We'll dynamically define methods, cache query results, replace a a Relation with a CollectionProxy, and automatically prevent N+1 queries with inverses.
 You'll leave with a deeper understanding of associations, and a new appreciation for their magic.
-Slides for RailsConf 2022 Talk

 Podcasts